U.S. Department of Agriculture (USDA)

 U.S. Environmental Protection Agency (EPA)

-- Issuing guidance associated with the National Renewable Fuel Standard rule (RFS-2)
+- Guidance associated with the National Renewable Fuel Standard rule (RFS-2)

-- Preparing the third report to Congress on assessing the environmental impacts of expanded biofuel production under RFS-2.
-The most recent triennial report can be found here.
+- The third report to Congress on assessing the impacts of expanded biofuel production under RFS-2, found here.

 U.S. Department of the Interior (DOI)